 6 Nov 2008

-Stage 1 – Using normal brush, paint PVA glue on base straight from tube/bottle making a layer not too thick or thin.
+Stage 1 – Using an old brush, paint PVA glue on base straight from tube/bottle making a layer not too thick or thin.
 Push the bristles close into the model feet and be careful to wipe away excess glue from the bevelled edge before stage 2.
 Rinse brush in water after completing batch.

-Stage 2 – Dip model in Citadel modelling sand up to its knees and gently compact the sand just above the base with finger tips to ensure a good bonding layer.
+Stage 2 – Dip model in modelling sand up to its knees and gently compact the sand just above the base with finger tips to ensure a good bonding layer.
 Remove from sand and ever so gently brush any sand from models legs/feet tops and bevel base edge taking care not to touch base sand layer.
 Leave to dry overnight or at least 6 hours.
 You’ll remove excess sand from base once glue dry at Stage 3.

 Stages 2, 4 and 7 completed.

-Stage 4 – Use a used drybrush to apply a good coat of Calthan Brown to sanded base, take care near model or leave a gap around figure.
-Use a normal brush to get paint up to and next to the figures feet and paint the bevelled edge with Calthan Brown, don’t worry if it is not a perfect cover, it will get another coat later.
+Stage 4 – Use a used drybrush to apply a good coat of Calthan (Mournfang) Brown to sanded base, take care near model or leave a gap around figure.
+Use an old normal brush to get paint up to and next to the figures feet and paint the bevelled edge with Calthan Brown, don’t worry if it is not a perfect cover, it will get another coat later.